-It is very unusual to feel prostate pain, unless one is affected by a very serious problem.
-Prostate problems might not provide any symptoms at all when they first appear, so every male person over the age of 50 should see their doctor at least once per year.
+It is very unusual to feel prostate pain, unless you have a very serious problem.
+Some prostate problems might not provide any symptoms at all when they first appear.
+This makes it even more important for every man over 50 to see their doctor at least once per year.

 The prostate is a gland responsible for a part of the reproductive system of men.
 Most men will not have any problems regarding their prostate before the age of fifty.

 Prostate pain might indicate a serious illness like prostate cancer in the advanced stages.
 This is why all men feeling any kind of pain in the bones or abdomen should be very careful.